raganwald/raganwald.github.com/_posts/2014-08-04-i-cant-find-good-salespeople.md

 2. Ditch the compensation package that offloads risks they can't control onto their shoulders;
 3. Pay above-market for experienced people to compensate for the possibility this won't be a feather in their cap.

+"Got it, thanks."

+### solving sarah's problem

-"Got it, thanks.
-Now, Sarah, what exactly were you asking about hiring good programmers to work in a startup for a non-technical founder?"
+I finished my coffee.
+"Now, Sarah, what exactly were you asking about hiring good programmers to work in a startup for a non-technical founder?"